R&D pipeline*: Looking ahead

-We believe our approach to selecting our sentinel in vivo and ex vivo programs positions us to build a pipeline across a range of indications and to generate a wealth of data that opens the potential therapeutic applications of the CRISPR/Cas9 technology across a broad range of diseases.
+By selecting and focusing on sentinel in vivo and ex vivo programs, we are positioned to build a pipeline across a range of diseases and to potentially enable additional related therapeutic applications using the CRISPR/Cas9 technology.

 |Programs||Commercial Rights||Type of Edit||Delivery||Status||Comments|

 |Alpha-1 Antitrypsin Deficiency (AATD)||Knockout Repair||LNP||Guide Design & Evaluation|

 |Inborn Errors of Metabolism – Primary Hyperoxaluria (PH1)||Knockout, Repair, Insertion||LNP||Guide Design & Evaluation|

 |Ex Vivo||Hematopoietic Stem Cells (HSC)||Knockout